Coverage Guided Testing for Recurrent Neural Networks: Related Work

-Most existing neural network testing methods focus on FNNs.
-In \cite{PCYJ2017} the neuron coverage is proposed.
-Though neuron coverage is able to guide the detection of adversarial examples, it is rather easy to construct a trivial test suite to achieve very high coverage rate.
-Several refinements and extensions of neuron coverage are later developed in \cite{ma2018deepgauge}.
-Motivated by the usage of MC/DC coverage metrics in high criticality software, in \cite{sun2018testing}, a family of MC/DC variants are designed for CNNs, by taking into account the causal relation between features of different layers.
+Most neural network testing methods focus on FNNs.
+In \cite{PCYJ2017} the neuron coverage is proposed for exploiting neuron activation conditions in an FNN.
+Various refinements and extensions of neuron coverage are later developed in \cite{ma2018deepgauge}.
+Motivated by the usage of MC/DC coverage metrics in high criticality software, in \cite{sun2018testing}, a family of MC/DC variants are designed for FNNs, by taking into account the causal relation between features of different layers.
 Moreover, it has been shown in \cite{sun2018testing} that the criteria in \cite{PCYJ2017,ma2018deepgauge} are special cases of the MC/DC variants.

-In addition to the structural coverage criteria mentioned above, metrics in \cite{wicker2018feature,box-clever,huang18b} define a set of test conditions to partition the input space.
-Furthermore, though not being a coverage metric, the method in \cite{kim2018guiding} measures the difference between training dataset and test dataset based on structural information of CNNs.
+In addition to the structural coverage criteria mentioned above, metrics in \cite{wicker2018feature,huang18b} define a set of test conditions to partition the input space.
+Though not being a coverage metric, the method in \cite{kim2018guiding} measures the difference between training and test datasets based on structural information of FNNs.